States with Jobs

 What this does not mean: The agency has jobs in all 50 states.

 We surveyed dozens of companies to create this map.
 It represents a large percentage of the travel COTA job market.
-Across all of the USA there are around 27 open travel COTA jobs at one time and many states have no jobs at all.
-California is holding the trophy for having the most needs right now and that is a state that stays pretty consistent with having jobs (hint: great state to get a license due to its travel job availability, but even the California market has dried up.
+Across all of the USA there are around 5 open travel COTA jobs at one time and most states have no jobs at all.
+California is typically the most promising state to get a license due to its travel job availability, but even the California market has dried up.
 Be patient, be flexible, and hang in there!
 We hope it picks up again next year

-While SNF will most likely always have the market share of jobs, it’s a great idea to gain experience in many different settings.
-Many people ‘in the know’ are whispering about home health becoming a growing area for jobs in 2020 because of the Medicare payment models that will shift in 2019.
-This is a great season to apply to home health jobs and start becoming skilled in that setting.
+SNF will most likely always have the market share of jobs, but it’s still a great idea to gain experience in many different settings.
+Many people ‘in the know’ are whispering about home health becoming a growing area for jobs in 2020 because of the Medicare payment models that shifted in October 2019.

 Nomadicare bases all these estimates on this page from information provided by dozens of our awesome partners.
 It is here to give you our very best estimate on the job market this quarter!
 We are cheering for you.
 Bookmark this page - we update the stats every season!

 “I am not sure when the COTA job market will be existent again - since doing this job for about 4 years, it's always been a steady decline in jobs.”